Film Producer & Production Consultant

 Land Rover Defender

-Agency Producer — Imagination / JLR, Kazakhstan
+Agency Producer — Kazakhstan

 The global launch film for the new Land Rover Defender, shot on location in Kazakhstan.
 The film starred Kenton Cool — the most prolific Everest summiteer in the world outside of the Sherpa community, with 19 ascents to his name.
 The Defender was the perfect vehicle for the world's most demanding mountaineer.